YieldRay/hpk/README.md

 **Not supported:**

 WebSocket support is not available and there are no plans to add it.
-If WebSocket support is crucial for your application, consider using a different library such as [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).
+If WebSocket support is crucial for your application, consider using a different library such as [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) and [httpxy](https://github.com/unjs/httpxy).

 ## Usage